azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 #### Step 2: Upload your mapping to the Application Insights (AI) workspace

-In this step we will import the data above into the AI workspace created during org policy setup.
+In this step you will import the data above into the AI workspace created during org policy setup.

  **(a)** Locate the AI resource that was created during org policy setup in your central subscription.
-This should be present under org Policy resource group.
+This should be present under org policy resource group.
 After selecting the AI resource, copy the Instrumentation Key.

  **(b)** To push org Mapping details, copy and execute the script available [here](./Scripts/OrgPolicyPushOrgMappingEvents.txt).